bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 # Avalanche Economic Hypotheses

 This document presents economic hypotheses about the Avalanche network that can be tested using the modeling framework developed in this research program.
 For foundational concepts, see [Economic Taxonomy](/milestone1/Economic-Taxonomy).
 For the mathematical modeling framework, see [Differential Specification](/milestone3/Differential_Specification).
 For subsystem analysis, see [Systems Engineering Perspective](/milestone2/Avalanche-Economic-Model-A-Systems-Engineering-Perspective).
+For stakeholder concerns and system needs that motivate these hypotheses, see [Mission Elements Need Statement (MENS)](/milestone4/MENS).
 Current network metrics are sourced from the [Data Snapshot](/data/snapshot-2025-11-28).

 ---